→ →

 The extent to which a member can incur debt or accumulate credit is primarily determined by the overall economic activity of the plural market and the individual's activity level on the plural market.
 Moreover, these credit limits can be collectively defined by the participants of each plural market.
 Generally, credit access is determined by trust in the member's ability to settle their debt or their willingness to spend the positive credit back to zero.
 New members typically start with tighter limits, which are progressively relaxed as they participate in the plural market.

 Exchange rates for goods and services are user-determined.
 Different credit denominations lead to unique market dynamics.
-For instance, exchange rates mirroring those of a national currency would emulate traditional market dynamics, while simplified credit denominations (e.g., all products valued at 1 credit) would be more akin to facilitating a barter system.
+For instance, exchange rates mirroring those of a national currency would emulate traditional market dynamics, while simplified credit denominations (e.g., all products valued at 1 credit) would be more akin to facilitating a multi-barter system.

-plural markets can use time as their unit of accounting, therefore people are trading hours of work with each other.
+Plural markets can use time as their unit of accounting, therefore people are trading hours of work with each other.
 This benefits certain offerings like services, workshops, classes, therapy or care.

 Members who wish to produce something regularly, are encouraged to offer a subscription system for other members to commit to acquiring their offerings on a regular basis.
 This allows producers to have clearer expectations on quantities, base-materials and the resulting positive credit, as well as minimizing waste.
 It also allows members to have clear expectations about their membership costs.